Souk21/REAPER-scripts-and-effects/README.md

-# JSFX for Reaper DAW
+# JSFX and scripts for Reaper DAW

 ## MIDI Velocity Dynamics